 Birth Preparation Course

-PLEASE NOTE: Once you submit your booking form we will reply in one or two days by email with payment information.
-If you do not hear from us please check your spam folder.
+PLEASE NOTE: Once you submit your booking form we will reply in one or two working days by email with payment information.
+If you do not hear from us please check your junk folder.

-Local content, local participants, interactive, questions and conversations possible.
+Local content, local participants, interactive, questions and conversations.

 If you are interested in attending the Birth Preparation course but have questions about the suitability for your due date, your support person's availability or combining it with other CEA workshops please email: firstname.lastname@example.org